hashicorp/consul/website/source/docs/agent/http/query.html.markdown

 queries and all consistency modes.

-If ACLs are enabled, then the client will only see prepared queries for which their token has `prepared_query` read privileges.
+If ACLs are enabled, then the client will only see prepared queries for which their token has `query` read privileges.
 A management token will be able to see all prepared queries.
 Tokens will be displayed as `<hidden>` unless a management token is used.